Toonsylvania: Home media releases

-On August 31, 1999, a VHS cassette of Toonsylvania was released, which contained selected episodes and was released with the season two opening (though all of the episodes were from season one).
+On August 31, 1999, a VHS cassette of Toonsylvania was released, which contained selected episodes.
 The episodes seen were "Darla Doiley, Demon Doll", "Voodoo Vacation", "Baby Human", "Dead Dog Day Afternoon", "Igor's Science Minute" ("Clone or Be Cloned", "The Brain", "Earthquake Boogie", and "Gravity and the Eiffel Tower"), "Melissa Screetch's Morbid Morals" ("The Boogeyman", "Stop Making Ugly Faces", "Here There Be Monsters", and "Melissa Screetch: Earth Ambassador"), "Phil's Brain", "Football...and Other Body Parts", "Bang!", and "WereGranny".

-In 2014, Netflix's Brazilian and Latin American feed streamed the entire series.
-This is the most recent home media release of the show in any capacity.
-As of 2021, this series has not been released on DVD or Blu-ray, nor has it been released on any streaming service in the United States.
+In 2014, Netflix in Latin America streamed the entire series.

 Video game

 A Toonsylvania video game was developed by RFX Interactive and released by Light & Shadow Production and Ubi Soft for the Game Boy Color in 2000.
+The game was one of a number of Ubi Soft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between games via the system's infrared port and unlock extra content.